elbrandt/CS766_Project/website/SR_Building.md

 Building the Super Resolution Network consisted of 3 steps, typical of any deep neural network development.
 A large training data set was located and acquired.
 A network model and loss function was designed, coded, trained, and evaluated.
 The model was adjusted and retrained over several iterations to improve results.

 ## Training Dataset
-The training, validation, and test data for our project consists of images from the OpenImages V5 Dataset [[1]](SR_Conclusion.md#references) .
+The training, validation, and test data for our project consists of images from the [OpenImages V5 Dataset](https://storage.googleapis.com/openimages/web/index.html).
 The full data set consists of an astonishing 9 million images with a combination of human-verified and machine-generated labels.
 For our training, we decided to focus on training using a subset of these images.
 After reviewing the labels in the entire dataset, we chose four distinct labels on which to focus: ‘Building,’
 ‘Dog,’ ‘Flower,’ and ‘Food.’
 By narrowing down the scope of image content, and choosing four distinct image subjects (domains) we enable intra- and cross-label inference testing.
 After deciding on the appropriate images to use, the acquisition of a data set was broken down into 3 phases: image retrieval, training image preparation, and comparison image preparation.
 ### Image Retrieval
 Simply managing the process of acquiring the images was a formidable task.
 For example, the ```.csv``` file